HOMA-Repo/HOMA-project/README.md

 tips: use <h3> ./waf clean </h3> if you met any errors, it should help fix it.

+(the executions of these commands could be long. some of them took me more than 40 minutes, please keep your machine running during executing)

 This project is a combination of ns-3 and HOMA protocol (applied HOMA on ns-3).